 What does that leave us?
-Rolling a Roth 401K into a traditional IRA – you cannot do this.
+Rolling a Roth 401K into a traditional IRA – which you cannot do.
 And rolling a traditional 401K into a Roth IRA.

-The latter has tax implications.
-Since traditional 401K’s are pre-tax and Roth IRA’s are post tax, you will have to pay taxes on the balance you transfer over.
+The latter has tax implications, however.
+Since traditional 401Ks are pre-tax and Roth IRAs are post tax, you will have to pay taxes on the balance you transfer over.
 This could be significant and could even push you into a higher tax bracket.
 Something to definitely be aware of and probably worth consulting with a CPA or certified tax professional beforehand, so you know the tax implications.

 The other possible downside is any fees assessed for closing and transferring your 401K.
 Some 401K administrators may assess this fee, others may not.
 It’s worth noting that the IRA administrator may cover the transfer fees.
 In the long run, you will probably save money on fees in rolling a 401K into an IRA, but you should at least know they exist.

 How to Roll your 401K into an IRA

 1. Get an IRA